ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_sdavc.md

     ![](/images/SD-AVC/18_avc_details.PNG)

 7. This information can be viewed on vManage as well.
 From the vManage GUI, navigate to **Monitor => Network**.
 Click on cEdge40 and then click on **DPI Applications**.
-Choose the **Web** traffic and you will notice Youtube and Facebook traffic pop up over there with detailed statistics associated with the traffic
+Choose the **Web** traffic and you will notice Youtube and Facebook traffic pop up over there with detailed statistics associated with the traffic.
+This might take some time to get populated - wait for about 15 minutes and use the refresh button

     ![](/images/SD-AVC/19_vmanage.PNG)